FDA Committee Recommends Approval For New Peanut Allergy Treatment

 "Other patients may decide to not worry about getting an FDA-approved product because the peanut flour [obtained from a grocery store] is very inexpensive.
 You don't have to get prior authorization.
 You don't have to have your health plan pay for it."

-But Dr. Soheila Maleki, a committee member and U.S. Department of Agriculture researcher based in New Orleans, argued that the Palforzia provides needed standardization in oral immunotherapy that would improve safety.
+But Dr. Soheila Maleki, a committee member and U.S. Department of Agriculture researcher based in New Orleans, argued that Palforzia provides needed standardization in oral immunotherapy that would improve safety.

 Committee members also expressed concern about the lack of long-term data on Palforzia, which would need to be taken for life to maintain the reduced reaction.